samishken/lab/Python/README.md

 - the body of the block can be executed multiple times instead of just once
 - If you try to use a variable without first initializing it, you'll run into a NameError.
 - infinite loop: a loop that keeps executing and never stops.
+- Use while loops when you want to repeat an action until a condition changes.
 ##### For loops
+- A for loop iterates over a sequence of values.
+- A very simple example of a for loop is to iterate over a sequence of numbers.
+- Use for loops when there's a sequence of elements that you want to iterate.

 ##### Recursion